Ant and Dec’s feud with I’m a Celebrity star Kelly Brook resurfaces

 Brook was hired as a judge on the reality show in 2009, but was dropped just one week later.

-While it was explained that Brook was let go as adding a fourth judge made things “too complicated”, the star suggested it was due to the fact she upset Ant and Dec after questioning their role on the series.
+While it was explained that Brook had been let go because adding a fourth judge had made things “too complicated”, the star suggested it was due to the fact that she had upset Ant and Dec by questioning their role on the series.

-Donnelly, who previously admitted Brook’s hiring had “annoyed” him, reflected on the awkward encounter in his and McPartlin’s 2010 memoir Ooh!
+Donnelly, who previously admitted he had been “annoyed” about Brook being hired, reflected on the awkward encounter in his and McPartlin’s 2010 memoir Ooh!
 What a Lovely Pair: Our Story.

 Writing about Brook’s first day on set, he said: “Kelly looked nervous, so I told her it was going to be great fun and to just relax.
 She nodded, then looked at me and said, ‘And what do you do on the show?’